Inriver Named a Leader in 2021 IDC MarketScape for PIM Applications for Commerce

-The IDC MarketScape identifies capabilities and strategies of PIM solutions.
+The IDC MarketScape identifies the capabilities and strategies of PIM solutions.

 “Inriver’s maintained its position among the leaders because of its ability to help merchants face the evolving challenges of commerce today, including channel explosion, lofty customer expectations, and fierce competition,” said Jordan Jewell, research director, digital commerce, IDC.
 “In this environment, a scalable and flexible PIM solution is increasingly essential for merchants to deliver exceptional commerce experiences and grow their online businesses.”